CyberFlameGO/svnpython/Doc/c-api/arg.rst

       Convert a C :ctype:`unsigned short int` to a Python integer object.

    ``I`` (integer/long) [unsigned int]
-      Convert a C :ctype:`unsigned int` to a Python integer object or a Python long integer object, if it is larger than ``sys.maxint``.
+      Convert a C :ctype:`unsigned int` to a Python long integer object.

    ``k`` (integer/long) [unsigned long]
-      Convert a C :ctype:`unsigned long` to a Python integer object or a Python long integer object, if it is larger than ``sys.maxint``.
+      Convert a C :ctype:`unsigned long` to a Python long integer object.

    ``L`` (long) [PY_LONG_LONG]
-      Convert a C :ctype:`long long` to a Python long integer object.
+      Convert a C :ctype:`long long` to a Python integer object.
 Only available on platforms that support :ctype:`long long`.

    ``K`` (long) [unsigned PY_LONG_LONG]
-      Convert a C :ctype:`unsigned long long` to a Python long integer object.
+      Convert a C :ctype:`unsigned long long` to a Python integer object.
 Only available on platforms that support :ctype:`unsigned long long`.

    ``n`` (int) [Py_ssize_t]
-      Convert a C :ctype:`Py_ssize_t` to a Python integer or long integer.
+      Convert a C :ctype:`Py_ssize_t` to a Python integer.

-      .. versionadded:: 2.5

    ``c`` (string of length 1) [char]
       Convert a C :ctype:`int` representing a character to a Python string of length